-Short-Term Rental Accommodation Licensing
+Short-Term Accommodation Licensing

 In April 2024, Council passed By-law 19-2024 to licence, regulate and govern Short-Term Rental Accommodations in the Township.
 An amending By-law 62-2024 was approved in November 2024 adjusting the effective licensing date.